canonical-ols/snapstore-snap-docs/en/register.md

 This will show the registration status of your proxy, as well as local status information of this server.

+!!!
+Positive "":
+    For evaluation purposes, we automatically grant the use of up to 5 devices.

 At this point, your proxy will be assigned a Store ID, which can be retrieved with the status command.
 This will be used in later commands and to identify your proxy for support purposes.

+## Next step
-Once your proxy is approved, you will be able to [configure devices](devices.html).
+Once your proxy is approved, you will be able to [configure devices](devices.md).
-For evaluation purposes, we automatically grant the use of up to 5 devices.